 Confirmed Case - A confirmed case is a known individual that has tested positive for COVID-19.

-Attendance Restrictions - The number of attendance restrictions indicates the number of individuals that are not able to attend school and are currently in quarantine due to being identified as a close contact or symptomatic and awaiting a test.
+Attendance Restrictions - The number of attendance restrictions indicates the number of individuals that are not able to attend school and are currently in isolation due to a positive COVID test or in quarantine due to being identified as a close contact or symptomatic and awaiting a test.

-Close Contact - A close contact is defined as someone who was within 6 feet of a person infected with COVID-19 for at least 15 minutes from 2 days before illness onset until the time the patient is isolated.
+Close Contact - A close contact is defined as someone who was within 6 feet of a person infected with COVID-19 for at least 15 minutes over a 24-hour period.
+A person is considered a close contact following the guideline above anywhere from 2 days prior to the positive person's onset of symptoms or positive test.

 Quarantine - The time an individual is separated and restricts his/her movement due to being exposed to an individual during the time they are contagious as a result of testing positive for COVID-19.